-New iPhone leaks continue with more purported specs, video of taller front panelAlex Wagner - Deputy Managing Editor, News Desk
+New iPhone leaks continue with more purported specs, video of taller front panelAlex Wagner - Editorial Director of News and Content

 This week is starting to look like it ought to be forever known as "New iPhone Leak Week."
 Following purported images of Apple's new iOS 6 Maps app, shots of the new iPhone's front and rear panels and even what may be a schematic for the new device, we've got a report on some of the specs of Apple's upcoming smartphone as well as a video of what may be the new iPhone's front panel.
 First up, 9to5 Mac says that it took a dive within a beta build of iOS 6 for the new iPhone and found that the device running the software featured an S5L8950X processor.
 Not much is know about the processor itself, but its model number is a slight jump up from the A5X S5L8945X found in the new iPad, and it's said that this new S5L8950X processor is being referred to as another A5 family chip inside Apple, not an A6 model like some thought it might be.

 Along with a new processor, this device running iOS 6 is also said to feature a new GPU with the model number "SGX543RC*."
 Outside of that identifier, though, not much else is known about that GPU.
 9to5Mac also reports that the handset is running 1GB RAM, which is the same amount as the new iPad and double the 512MB found in the iPhone 4S.